jagannatharjun/simple-video-player/Readme.md

 # A Simple Video Player

 A simple video player using Qt framework.
-Supports seeking, zooming and moving the video around.
+Supports seeking, zooming (Ctrl+Wheel) and moving the video (Drag with mouse click) around.
 When video is playing it also prevents system from sleeping (Windows, Linux)

 ## Demo